TB testing during a breakdown

 Short interval skin testing

 Short interval tests include all animals in the herd and are carried out at minimum intervals of 60 days.
 Calves under 42 days of age are excluded from short interval testing, unless a risk is identified in this age group.
-The 60 day period is from the date the last reactor left your herd (and therefore the last possible day reactors could have infected other animals).
-If no reactors were found at a test, the next test is scheduled 60 days from the injection date of the previous test.
+The 60-day period is from the date the last reactor left your herd (and therefore the last possible day reactors could have infected other animals).
+If no reactors are found at a test, the next test is scheduled 60 days from the injection date of the previous test.

 Interferon-gamma blood testing

-The interferon-gamma test (or gamma test for short) is a supplementary blood test used alongside the tuberculin skin test to maximise the probability of detecting TB-infected animals.
+The interferon-gamma test (or ‘gamma’ test for short) is a supplementary blood test used alongside the tuberculin skin test to maximise the probability of detecting TB-infected animals.
 It has been used in the UK since 2006.

 Animals less than six months old are excluded from gamma testing as their immune systems are still developing which can interfere with the test and lead to false positive results.